allyourbankarebelongtous/pleb-vpn/README.md

 Next you will be asked which service you want to install.
 The script will only display services you have already installed on your node.
-If you intend to install LetsEncrypt for both BTCPayServer and LNBits, it is recommended that you do so at the same time, as you will only get one cert, so if you add another service at a different time you will have to update both CNAME records.
+If you intend to install LetsEncrypt for both BTCPayServer and LNBits, it is recommended that you do so at the same time, as you will only get one cert, so if you add another service at a different time you will have to re-do the cert and update both CNAME records.
 Here's what it looks like if you have both BTCPayServer and LNBits installed on your node:
 ![letsencryptselectservices](pictures/letsencryptselectservices.png)

 Once you have selected the service(s) that will be encrypted, the script asks for one (or both)